From thrilling theme park rides to beach relaxation, there are plenty of things to do in Sentosa!

 HydroDash, Palawan Beach, Singapore 098498

 Forget your tiny fish tanks and go for the big boys.
-Yup, this massive aquarium is home to more than 100,000 fishy friends in every shape, size and colour imaginable.
-Think sharks, manta rays, giant octopuses, dolphins, eels and seahorses.
+Yup, this massive aquarium is home to fishy friends in every shape, size and colour imaginable.
+Think sharks, manta rays, giant octopuses, eels and seahorses.
 We’re big on having a wander through the super cool shark tunnel!
-Top your visit by signing up for one of the unique experiences to do an aquarium sleepover, take a dip with the sharks, dive with the fishes and more.
+Top your visit by signing up for one of the unique experiences including diving programmes and shark encounters.

 S.E.A.
 Aquarium, 8 Sentosa Gateway, Singapore 098269